Flurex/TeamChat/README.md

 ```

 ## Need help?
-If you have any questions, feedback or need help setting it up, please feel free to contact me through GitHub Issues.
+If you have any questions, feedback or need help setting it up, please feel free to contact me through <a href="https://github.com/Flurex/TeamChat/issues">Github Issues</a>.